theNewDynamic/oregonsadventurecoast.com/content/sitepages/summer-fuel-freebie.md

 ## Drive.
 Stay Two Nights.
 Pocket $75.

 Whether you've been here before or you're making the trip for the first time, **Oregon's Adventure Coast** is worth the drive — and now we're helping cover the trip.
-Book two nights directly with a participating hotel and we'll send you home with a **$75 VISA gift card**.
+Book two nights directly with a participating lodging property and we'll send you home with a **$75 VISA gift card** to help offset the cost of your travel.
 Simple as that!

 {{< spacer "30" >}}